Our Services

 Helpful Resources

-Apple pectin is a soluble fiber that binds heavy metals such as lead, cadmium, and mercury in the gut by forming non-absorbable complexes that are excreted in stool.
-Doctors may recommend 5 to 10 grams daily as an adjunct to conventional chelation and to support digestive and cholesterol health.
+Apple pectin is a soluble fiber that binds heavy metals like lead, cadmium, and mercury in the gut, forming non-absorbable complexes excreted in stool.
+Doctors often recommend 5–10 grams daily as an adjunct to conventional chelation therapy, while also supporting digestive health and healthy cholesterol levels.

 Dietary fiber has many roles beyond easing digestion.
 One emerging use is binding toxins in the gut so they can be safely eliminated.
 Among different fibers, apple pectin has drawn attention for its ability to chelate (bind) heavy metals.
 Below, we break down what pectin is, how it works, and what the evidence shows about using apple pectin for heavy metal binding.